 If you already have life and health insurance, you’re probably wondering why you’d need something like AD&D. Sure, if you have to go to the hospital for an injury, your health insurance will likely pay for that, but what about all the time spent in recovery?
 AD&D gives you funds you could use for any reason, including things like groceries or gas money while you’re not making a paycheck.
 It’s a nice thing to have when your regular income isn’t available.

 In the case of death, your loved ones could use that money to help make up any loss of income.

 How do I get AD&D Insurance?

-Some insurance companies offer it as a rider, or add-on, to your life insurance policy.
-You might also find AD&D insurance in your employee benefits package at your job.
+Some insurance companies offer AD&D as a rider, or add-on, to your life insurance policy.
+You might also find AD&D Insurance in your employee benefits package at your job.
 Other companies might offer it as its own policy, separate from life insurance.